Acute Bacterial Rhinosinusitis

-Your healthcare provider may not give you antibiotics at first.
-Since it is hard to tell if you have a bacterial infection, other treatments may be recommended.
+Your provider may not give you antibiotics at first.
+It is hard to tell if you have a bacterial infection.
+So other treatments may be advised.
 Antibiotics don’t help rhinosinusitis that is caused by a virus.
 Healthcare providers don’t like to give antibiotics if they’re not needed.
 Many people get better without antibiotics.

-What are the complications of acute bacterial rhinosinusitis?
+What are possible complications of acute bacterial rhinosinusitis?

-- Meningitis (inflammation of the tissue around the brain and spinal cord)
+- Infection of the tissue around the brain and spinal cord (meningitis)

-- Orbital cellulitis (inflammation of the tissue around the eye)
+- Infection of the tissue around the eye (orbital cellulitis)

 Your healthcare provider will keep track of your symptoms to make sure you don’t have these complications.
-If you do, you might need antibiotics given through an intravenous line.
-Very rarely, you might need surgery as well.
+If you do, you might need antibiotics given through an IV (intravenous) line.
+In very rare cases, you might need surgery as well.

 When should I call my healthcare provider?